oscarotero/css-style-guide/README.md

 ## Modifiers

 A module or property may have modifiers.
-A modifier is used to change styles under some circunstance or status.
+A modifier is used to change styles under some contexts or status.
 Unlike, for instance, BEM, the modifiers are other classes that you can combine with modules and properties.
 These classes may begin with `.is-*` and `.has-*`.

 The `.is-*` modifier changes the element with a specific status.
 Some examples: